 Figure 2: Confusion matrices.
 Four different confusion matrices for each condition and all conditions combined.
 Lighter colors indicate higher percentages of better fits for each simulated model.
 Model fits were compared using AIC.
 AB is the Adaptive Bayesian model, S+U is the Strategy plus Use-Dependent model.

 Figure 3: Simulated results.
 (A) The experiment was simulated 1000 times using bootstrapped samples of parameter values from a previously collected dataset.
 Results of the simulation are plotted as means with shaded errors indicating standard deviation of bootstrapped sample means.
-The first 50 strides of the Washout phase are plotted in the insets.
+The first 10 strides of the Learning phase and the first 50 strides of the Washout phase are plotted in the insets.
 (B) Initial Bias is the mean of the first 5 strides of the Washout phase and (C) Early Washout is strides 6-30 of the Washout phase.
 (D) Mean and standard deviations of washout rates for each model across conditions.
 For panels B-D, filled circles represent the mean and error bars represent one standard deviation of bootstrapped sample means.
 Some error bars are not visible as their values are small and thus obscured by dots representing mean values.

 Figure 4: Pilot data.
-Mean values are represented as horizontal bars and individual participants as dots.
-SAI was averaged across the entire Leaning phase for each participant for the Constant and High Variability conditions (Learning SAI mean).
-SAI standard deviation was calculated across the entire Learning phase for each participant for the Constant and High Variability conditions (Learning SAI ).
+(A) Stride-by-stride data for individual participants and the mean for the Constant (top) and High Variability (bottom) conditions.
+Two participants completed both conditions, while one participant performed the High Variability condition only.* Each phase (Baseline, Learning, Washout) was truncated to match the length of the participant with shortest time series and strides were averaged in bins of 3.
+(B-C) Aftereffects for the two participants who completed both conditions.
+(B) Initial bias is the mean of the first 5 strides of the Washout phase and (C) Early Washout is the mean of strides 6 – 30 for the Washout phase.
+(D) SAI was averaged across the entire Leaning phase for each participant for the Constant and High Variability conditions (Learning SAI mean).
+SAI standard deviation was calculated across the entire Learning phase for each participant for the Constant and High Variability conditions (Learning SAI ). *Only the Learning Phase of this latter participant’s data is shown due to a technical error that occurred after this point.